basitsk09/test/README.md

   TableRow,
   Paper,
   Box,
-  Typography,
-} from '@mui/material';
+  // Typography, // Typography was imported but not used, can be removed if not needed elsewhere } from '@mui/material';
 import TableCell, { tableCellClasses } from '@mui/material/TableCell';
 import { styled } from '@mui/material/styles';
 import FormInput from '../../../../common/components/ui/FormInput';

-// Styled Components based on Example.txt
+// Styled Components
 const StyledTableCell = styled(TableCell)(({ theme }) => ({
   fontSize: '0.875rem',
   padding: '8px',